-On the 23rd January, major changes to the pension scheme (the USS) of Birkbeck College staff and university staff across the country was proposed.
+On the 23rd January, major changes to the pension scheme (the USS) of Birkbeck College staff and university staff across the country were proposed.
 These changes have not been supported by the members of UCU, the trade-union for University staff.
-The main point of concern is university staff will no longer be given a guaranteed income after retirement and instead their pension will be subject to the unpredictable fluctuations of the stock market.
+The main point of concern is that university staff will no longer be given a guaranteed income after retirement and instead their pension will be subject to the unpredictable fluctuations of the stock market.
 Independent modelling of this scheme found that a new lecturer would, on average, be £9600 worse off each year.

-Despite increased difficulties to enable for public strike action, 61 of the 68 universities affected could see escalating industrial action from February through March.
+Despite increased difficulties to allow for public strike action, 64 of the 68 universities affected have seen industrial action, with further plans of escalation through March.

-The Students' Union will continue to campaign for the improvement of the students' educational experience, and not for the profit margins of the university.
+Birkbeck Students' Union will continue to campaign for the improvement of the students' educational experience.

-In support of the strike, Birkbeck Students' Union shall, in line with the NUS's (National Union of Students) statement:
+In support of the strike, Birkbeck Students' Union, along with the National Union of Students, shall:

-- Call for the university employers to recognise the seriousness of the situation and agree to meaningful negotiations either directly with the union or via Acas.
+- Call for university employers and Universities UK to recognise the seriousness of the situation and agree to meaningful negotiations either directly with the union or via Acas.

 - Encourage students to write to their institution’s head to complain about how the impact of the changes to the USS will have on their education.
 As the College Master, Professor David Latchman CBE, has released a statement calling for a return to negotiations, we will be looking to put pressure on Universities UK, who can be contacted here: firstname.lastname@example.org.

 Ryan, Sophia, Eli, Ezimma, Stephanie and Nick: Student Officer Team 2017/18